nomelif/Audionodes/README.md

 ### Aside on MIDI input

 You can use a MIDI keyboard with Audio Nodes.
-This however requires some extra steps.
-You will have to install alsaseq.
+It is possible that it may work out of the box, but we recommend installing Alsaseq.
 It is available through `pip`, but I never got it to build right.
 This slightly modified version of an older release seems to work fine, though.
 Download (this)[https://drive.google.com/file/d/0B0nfZWGohnB7MG4wMnZ6RzUyb0E/view?usp=sharing] zip file and unpack it where you want.
 Navigate into it and run:

 ```
 sudo python3 setup.py build